davekirby/EFFProject/report/PROJ_KirbyD.md

 There are a number of improvements that were considered but were omitted due to time constraints.

 ### Re-implement or replace the fuzzy logic library
 Profiling of the classifier showed that even with a small batch size, around 90% of the time was spent in the scikit-fuzzy library.
 That library is implemented in pure python, with the low level maths implemented with numpy.
 Replacing it with a pure C or Cython version could result in a significant speed improvement.
-It could also be possible to offload some of the fuzzy calculations to the GPU for further speed improvements, as demonstrated by [@chauhanSpeedupType1Fuzzy] and by [@defourFuzzyGPUFuzzyArithmetic2013].
+It could also be possible to offload some of the fuzzy calculations to the GPU for further speed improvements, as demonstrated by [@chauhanSpeedupType1Fuzzy] and [@defourFuzzyGPUFuzzyArithmetic2013].

 ### Using weighted rules when merging the top n performers
 An experimental feature in the system is to merge the rules for several of the top performers to make one large predictor.
 At the moment the rules of all the performers are given equal weight, but it may be beneficial to weight the importance of the rules by the fitness values of the individuals.